Verilog-Solutions/solidity-puzzles/README.md

 2. Open a `record/puzzle*.json` file, make it the active tab in Remix;
 3. (Optional) According to your network, change the account address (the `accounts` attribute in the JSON file) to the test address.
     1. Hardhat user: No changes needed - the default address is the test address.
+    3. Ethereum testnets user: Change it to your own accounts.
     2. Remix JSVM user: Please change it to
 ``` json
 "accounts": {